 And if you need a little push as to why dating a friend can be ideal, just listen to Wendy Strgar, author of Love that Works: A Guide to Enduring Intimacy.
 "I extoll the virtues of friendship before dating because you know each other and you have this sense of safety that allows you to explore the relationship more freely," she explains.
-That being said, there are five key steps you can follow while making the transition from friends to partners that little bit easier.
-Keep reading to see what experts have to say below.
+That said, there are five key steps you can follow while making the transition from friends to partners that little bit easier.

 This is not the time to pick up speed while dating.
 It will take some time easing into the little things that may seem a little uncomfortable at first.
 And now's the time to show some restraint with sex (if possible).
 "Adding sex before establishing that emotional connection makes it hard to go back because you've exposed a degree of vulnerability that can't be reversed, and often becomes a burden," says Strgar.

-As with any new relationship, you want to feel like you can talk to your friends about how it's going.
-But for any small hiccups, confide in someone who doesn't know your new partner—mutual friends will obviously be pulling for the two of you, so their advice will be biased.
+As with any new relationship, you want to feel like you can talk to your friends about how it's going, but for any small hiccups, confide in someone who doesn't know your new partner.
+Mutual friends will obviously be pulling for the two of you, so their advice will be biased.
 "It's not always a straight path moving from friendship to a romantic relationship—there might be some back-and-forth," says DiDonato.
-"Shared friends might be really interested in this thing that's happening between the both of you, but a romantic relationship is between two people."
+"Shared friends might be really interested in this thing that's happening between both of you, but a romantic relationship is between two people."

 Just because you're coming into this relationship already knowing your partner, doesn't mean that it's going to be all rainbows and butterflies all the time.
 Good partnerships require work, so don't go into it thinking you'll be able to put minimal effort in or that there won't be any snags along the way.
 "There are no shortcuts to doing the work of love," says Strgar.
 "No partner, even a close friend, is perfect."